March 1, 2006 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2006-03-01/

-Singer's visit is sponsored by the Philosophy Department and co-sponsored by the Colleges of Allied Health & Nursing, Arts & Humanities, Business, and Science, Engineering & Technology, Social and Behavioral Sciences, as well as Student Development and the Impact Team.
+Singer's visit is sponsored by the Philosophy Department and co-sponsored by the Colleges of Allied Health & Nursing, Arts & Humanities, Business, and Science, Engineering & Technology, Social and Behavioral Sciences, as well as Student Development and the Student Events Team.
 Community co-sponsors include the Mankato Unitarian Fellowship and St. John's Episcopal Church, with financial support from the Minnesota Humanities Commission and Minnesota State Mankato alumni.

 In conjunction with the Singer visit, the organization Citizens' Voices will sponsor a March 30 roundtable ethics discussion at the North Mankato Library, with the Rev. Paul Rider, St. John's Episcopal Church, and Scott Johnson, dean of the College of Business.

 Those who want more information may contact Philosophy Chair Richard Liebendorfer, email@example.com or 507-389-2012.

 The Upsilon Alpha chapter of Pi Sigma Alpha (political science honorary society) will host the Midwest Political Science Undergraduate Research Center on campus March 23-25.